 If you compete at regattas there are additional costs.
 You will need to pay an entry fee for each regatta (cost varies), boat transport contribution, accommodation, travel and food.

-For some regattas you must register with Rowing New Zealand.
+To compete in official regattas you must be registered with Rowing New Zealand.
 If you do this, you must also pay an affiliation fee to the Canterbury Rowing Association (our regional body).
+These fees cover you from 1 September 2020 – 31 August 2021.

 2020-2021 affiliation fees